aoc/year2022/day13.rs

 10//! * If both characters are the same then it's a draw, move onto the next character in each packet.

-11//! * If the first packet is `]` and the second packet anything else, then the first list is shorter
+11//! * If the first packet is `]` and the second packet is anything else, then the first list is shorter

 12//! so the packets are in order.